 Changing your own spark plugs is a rite of passage among gearheads.
 It shows you’re fully aware that your car needs basic maintenance to stay in tip-top shape, and that you’re ready to tackle it yourself.
 Congratulations if you’ve gotten this far.

 The most common reason to remove spark plugs is to replace them with a new set.
 However, you might want to simply check what shape they’re in before doing so, or you might need to test for spark to rule out an ignition issue.
 Regardless, the process isn’t as daunting as it sounds, and it’s well within the reach of a skilled DIYer.
 After all, a spark plug is just a big bolt that shoots out electricity.
 Ready?
-Read our how-to guide to learn how to change spark plugs and save money on your next tune-up.
+Read on for all the details.

-Worn spark plugs can cause poor performance (notably an engine misfire, a rough idle, and hesitation under acceleration) and poor gas mileage.
+Worn spark plugs can result in poor gas mileage and a range of performance issues, notably an engine misfire, a rough idle, and hesitation under acceleration.
 Ultimately, your engine will refuse to start if the plugs are too worn out.

 The first step is to make sure your car actually has spark plugs.
 An overwhelming majority of them do, regardless of whether you drive a Toyota Tercel or a Porsche 918 Spyder.
-However, if your ride runs on diesel, it’s not equipped with spark plugs because it has a compression-ignition engine, meaning the fuel-air mixture in the combustion chamber ignites without spark.
+If your ride runs on diesel, however, it’s not equipped with spark plugs because it has a compression-ignition engine, meaning the fuel-air mixture in the combustion chamber ignites without a spark.
 You’ve got glow plugs, but those are a different story.

 Once you’ve confirmed the presence of spark plugs, you need to find them.
 In most modern cars, the spark plugs are located near the top of the engine, firmly bolted into the cylinder head.
-Note that they might be buried under a mess of wires, or hidden by a plastic cover.
-Subaru owners need to look for the plugs on the side of their engine, as do owners of Porsche models powered by a flat-four or a flat-six.
+Keep in mind that they might be buried under a mess of wires, or hidden by a plastic cover.
+Subaru owners should look for the plugs on the side of their engine, as should owners of Porsche models powered by a flat-four or a flat-six.

-Roll up your sleeves, pop your head under the hood, and you’ll notice there’s either a thick wire or a coil feeding electricity to each spark plug.
+If you roll up your sleeves and pop your head under the hood, you’ll quickly notice either a thick wire or a coil feeding electricity to each spark plug.
 Many modern cars use one coil pack per cylinder, while older cars typically rely on a single coil for the entire engine.
 Unbolt the coil pack (or carefully pull the wire) to reveal the top end of the plug.

 Before you attempt a three-pointer into the nearest garbage can, take a minute to inspect the business end of the spark plug; it tells you a lot about what’s going on inside your engine, especially if you’re working on an older car.
-If the electrode (that’s the very tip of the plug) is coated with a black substance, your engine is running too rich: That means the ratio of gasoline to air is too high.
-If the electrode is coated with a white substance, your engine is running too lean: The gasoline-to-air ratio is too low, in that case.
+If the electrode (that’s the very tip of the plug) is coated with a black substance, your engine is running too rich, which means the ratio of gasoline to air is too high.
+If the electrode is coated with a white substance, your engine is running too lean and the gasoline-to-air ratio is too low.

 Use the gauge to gap the new spark plug correctly before you install it.
 The gap specification refers to the space between the two electrodes.
 It varies from car to car, but it usually falls between 0.02 and 0.06 inches.
 Getting the gap right the first time saves you a tremendous amount of trouble, so ask a dealer, your local auto parts store, or Google for the correct measurement if you’re not absolutely certain.
 Precision is the name of the game here.

-Pop the coil (or the spark plug wire) back into place, put back any part you had to remove to access the spark plugs, and you’re done.
-Fire up the engine to make sure everything works the way it was designed to.
+Pop the coil (or the spark plug wire) back into place, put back any part you had to remove to access the plugs, and you’re done.
+Now, just fire up the engine to make sure everything works the way it was designed to!